 Hillside Writing provides inspiring, instructive coaching through the experience and enthusiasm of writers and mentors who are experts in establishing the creative environment.
-Our distinctive approaches have developed from decades of practice helping students and writers to shape the products of their imaginations into effective and compelling sentences on the page.
+Our distinctive approaches have developed from decades of practice helping students and writers to shape the products of their imaginations into effective and compelling sentences and stories on the page.

 Allan is the Founder and President of Hillside Writing.
-He began his literary career at twenty-three, apprenticing under novelist John Irving, whom he assisted in several sentence-by-sentence revisions of a 1,000-page manuscript.
-The encounters with the writer's practice — specifically with the precise acts and art of revision — led Allan to editorial posts at The Atlantic and DoubleTake magazines and into the sentence-making of a wide range of fiction and nonfiction writers.
-Finding a special satisfaction in encouraging the creative process, Allan subsequently turned to the classroom to teach while earning a master's at the renowned Bread Loaf School of English.
-For fourteen years he taught and mentored young writers at Walnut Hill School for the Arts, in Natick, Massachusetts, where he founded an international magazine for high school poets, story-writers, essayists, and playwrights.
+He began his literary career at twenty-three, apprenticing under novelist John Irving, whom he assisted through several sentence-by-sentence revisions of a 1,000-page manuscript.
+The encounters with the writer's practice — specifically with the precise acts and art of revision — led Allan to editorial posts at The Atlantic and DoubleTake magazines and into the sentence-making of a wide range of professional fiction and nonfiction writers.
+Finding a special satisfaction in encouraging the creative process, Allan subsequently turned to the classroom to teach while earning a master's degree at the renowned Bread Loaf School of English.
+For fourteen years he taught and mentored young writers at Walnut Hill School for the Arts, in Natick, Massachusetts, where he founded an international magazine for high school poets, story writers, essayists, and playwrights.
 Among other honors, his own writing has earned two consecutive Artist Grants in Fiction from the Massachusetts Cultural Council, a fellowship from the Vermont Studio Center, and a Promise Award from the Sustainable Arts Foundation.
-In addition to running Hillside, he teaches online writing classes for the Virginia G. Piper Center for Creative Writing, at Arizona State University.
+In addition to running Hillside, he has taught online writing classes for the Virginia G. Piper Center for Creative Writing, at Arizona State University.
 Allan brings an editor's precision, an educator's patience, and a mentor's dedication to every working relationship at Hillside.
 A selection of his writings on craft can be found on the Hillside blog, Sentence x Sentence.

 Kate is an award-winning fiction writer as well as an essayist, editor, and teacher.
-She received a BA from The Writing Seminars at Johns Hopkins University and an MFA in Creative Writing from the University of Arizona, where she was an editor at the Sonora Review and taught composition and fiction writing to undergraduates.
+She received a bachelor’s degree from The Writing Seminars at Johns Hopkins University and an MFA in Creative Writing from the University of Arizona, where she was an editor at the Sonora Review and taught composition and fiction writing to undergraduates.
 Back home in Massachusetts, she further honed her editorial skills at the New England Journal of Medicine, where she helped to launch a feature devoted to personal essays and reported stories.
-Now, in addition to working as a freelance editor, she is a regular contributor of personal essays and close-readings to the blog of the acclaimed literary journal Ploughshares.
+Now, in addition to working as a freelance editor, she is a contributor of personal essays and close-readings to the blog of the acclaimed literary journal Ploughshares.
 Kate is also at work on a novel about musicians, and she collaborates with her husband to write and record songs that build the world of the story.
 In 2014 she received a Sustainable Arts Foundation award for her novel-in-progress, and in the same year she was named an Artist Fellow by the Massachusetts Cultural Council for her novella, Holy Family, which was published as a Kindle Single.
 She has been a fellow at I-Park Artists’ Enclave, and her short stories have appeared in The Baltimore Review, Word Riot, Harpur Palate, Night Train, and Day One.
 Kate delights in the connections and discoveries students and others make when they engage with experiences and ideas that matter to them.
 She brings her compassion, curiosity, and cold hard editorial experience to the effort.
 More of Kate’s writing can be found at kateleary.net.